JasonJayMar/nasa/README.md

 I had to pull from the API a picture of the day, so when I look up a past date I should be able to get a picture that NASA took for that day

+I leanrned how to pull from a API to get the information that I need to get the images